darshanrk02/Resume-Skill-Extractor/README.md

 - Success: #28a745
 - Light Background: #f4f6f9

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).